Skip to Main Content

 Assiniboine's citing standard is what's called a “student” level, which focuses on basic citations and references in essays, rather than writing original research for publication.
 This practice also helps avoid "citation fixation" (Stephens, 2014) and "citation obsession" (Schick, 2011), which in turn contribute to negative, punitive, and reactive rule compliance cultures (Bertram Gallant, 2008) that academic integrity research recommends avoiding.

-Students at a community college level aren't expected or required to know or use what APA calls “professional” level writing skills, which would be suitable at a graduate university level.
+Students at a college level aren't expected or required to know or use what APA calls “professional” level writing skills, which would be suitable at a graduate university level.

 APA Citing in Practice